LesleyLai/blog/contents/blog/delve_into_cpp/en.md

 When anyone asks me for guidance about getting into C++, I always ask first about their existing experiences.
-Some people just start to learn programing and decide to learn C++ as their first language, some people have learned a limited amount of C++ and want to learn more, and some of them are already programming veterans in other languages.
+Some people just start to learn programming and decide to learn C++ as their first language, some people have learned a limited amount of C++ and want to learn more, and some of them are already programming veterans in other languages.
 Depend on your experiences,